-(c) Prevent duty training will be consistent with the Government's Prevent training for schools.
-In accordance with the KSCiE (2022) guidance, training will ensure that children are protected from this risk, in the same way as other forms of harm and abuse, that training will highlight that some background factors combined with specific influences may contribute to a child's vulnerability.
-See Educate Against Hate (HM Government, 2018) for further details.
+Prevent duty training will be consistent with the Government's Prevent training for schools.
+In accordance with the KSCiE (2024) guidance, training will ensure that children are protected from this risk, in the same way as other forms of harm and abuse, that training will highlight that some background factors combined with specific influences may contribute to a child's vulnerability.
 The role of the Designated Safeguarding Lead (DSL) is further detailed below:

-- takes lead responsibility for safeguarding and child protection (including online safety) in the School, which will not be delegated although the activities of the DSL may be delegated to appropriately trained deputies.
-The role and responsibility are explicit in the role holder's job description. - is appropriately trained (including Prevent training), receives refresher training at twoyearly intervals and regularly (at least annually) updates their knowledge and skills to keep up with any developments relevant to their role. - acts as a source of advice, support and expertise to the School community. - encourages a culture of listening to children and taking account of their wishes and feelings. - is alert to the specific needs of children in need; those with special educational needs; children who are looked after or were previously looked after; children who have a social worker; and young carers; and oversees the provision of effective pastoral support to all of those children, promoting their educational outcomes by sharing information about their welfare, circumstances and needs with teachers and other staff as appropriate. - works closely with pastoral support staff; the Learning Development Department; the designated teacher for children who are looked after or were previously looked after; staff with designated responsibility for promoting children's mental health and emotional wellbeing; the ICT lead and any ICT support staff; and school nurses in relation to safeguarding matters (including online and digital safety) and whether to make referrals to relevant partner agencies.
+takes lead responsibility for safeguarding and child protection (including online safety) in the School, which will not be delegated although the activities of the DSL may be

+- delegated to appropriately trained deputies.
+The role and responsibility are explicit in the role holder's job description. - is appropriately trained (including Prevent training), receives refresher training at twoyearly intervals and regularly (at least annually) updates their knowledge and skills to keep up with any developments relevant to their role. - acts as a source of advice, support and expertise to the School community. - encourages a culture of listening to children and taking account of their wishes and feelings. - is alert to the specific needs of children in need; those with special educational needs; children who are looked after or were previously looked after; children who have a social worker; and young carers; and oversees the provision of effective pastoral support to all of those children, promoting their educational outcomes by sharing information about their welfare, circumstances and needs with teachers and other staff as appropriate. - works closely with pastoral support staff; the Learning Development Department; the designated teacher for children who are looked after or were previously looked after; staff with designated responsibility for promoting children's mental health and emotional wellbeing; the ICT lead and any ICT support staff; and school nurses in relation to safeguarding matters (including online and digital safety) and whether to make referrals to relevant partner agencies. - has a working knowledge of locally agreed multi-agency safeguarding arrangements and procedures put in place by Warwickshire Safeguarding. - has an understanding of the early help process to ensure effective support, assessment and understanding of children's additional needs in order to inform appropriate provision of early help and intervention. - keeps detailed and accurate written records of all concerns, ensuring that such records are stored securely and flagged, but kept separate from, the pupil/student's general file. - refers cases of suspected abuse to Children's Social Care or the Police as appropriate; and, where a crime may have been committed, refers cases to the Police. - refers cases using the prescribed pro forma to Children's Social Care and the Prevent policing team for a joint assessment where there is a concern that a child is at risk of radicalisation; and to the Channel panel if subsequently advised to do so.